thedzy/boggle_solver/README.md

 Filtering:
     Filter down the results by length, contents and REGEX

-    -l LENGTH, --length LENGTH
+    -l, --length LENGTH
-            Only a fixed length
+            only a fixed length
-            Note: Overrides minimum and maximum values
+            note: Overrides minimum and maximum values
-    -M LENGTH_MAX, --max LENGTH_MAX
+    -M, --max LENGTH_MAX
             maximum word length
-            default: puzzle size or 32 whichever is less -m LENGTH_MIN, --min LENGTH_MIN
+            default: puzzle size or 32 whichever is less -m, --min LENGTH_MIN
             minimum word length
             default: 3
-    -C PATTERN [PATTERN ...], --contains PATTERN [PATTERN ...] filter results containing the patterns in any order
+    -c, --contains PATTERN [PATTERN ...]
+            filter results containing the patterns in any order
             example:
             	te a s can find: teas and steady but not seats
             default: None
-    -f REGEX, --filter REGEX
+    -f, --filter REGEX
             filter results after contains filter
             note: Only exact matches are found.
             examples:
             	z will find only z, z.* will find all words beginning with z .{3}|.{5} will find 3 or 5 letter words
             default: None
-    --keep-duplicates
+    -D, --keep-duplicates
             keep duplicates in found words for raw word count and/or performance stats

 Keyboard emulations:
-    Emulate key presses in Windows
+    Emulate key presses

-    -e [WAIT_TIME], --enter [WAIT_TIME]
+    -e, --enter [WAIT_TIME]
             after x seconds delay, start entering with keyboard this is the time to switch to the app to receive keyboard strokes
             WARNING: It is highly recommended that you leave your console window accessible
             default: 4
-            note: Windows ONLY
     --speed SPEED
             set the keyboard speed from -1 to 50 when using -e/--enter
             note: -1 will be interpreted as random between each action.
             note: some programs have issues with a very high speeds
-            default: 47
+            default: 47.0
     -i, --interrupt-off
-            do not exit when returning to the window where the code ran from when using -e/--enter
+            on Windows: do not exit when returning to the window where the code ran from when using -e/--enter on macOS:   do not exit when leaving the windows which is entering the key presses -e/--enter
             default: False
 ```

 Benchmark